-Remote participation is allowed.
-But the circuits should arrive at the Maury Microwave US location at least 5 days before the competition.
+Remote participation is allowed if there is a last-minute travel issue, such as visa problems, COVID, etc. In that case, the circuits should arrive at the Maury Microwave US location at least 5 days before the competition.
 The organizers will do their best to protect the circuits and measure safely.
 Organizers do not accept any responsibility in the case of an damage or loss during the shipment.